smiley-sachdeva/banner-slider/README.md

     ```bash
     npm start

-2.Visit http://localhost:8080/ on your browser
+2. Visit http://localhost:8080/ on your browser